 6. Website: WordPress

-My personal go-to for a new site is WordPress – and it is what most online business people use.
+All my sites are built on WordPress – and it is what most online business people use.

 You can set it up yourself at first, then if you want a super-swish web design down the line almost all designers work with WordPress so you won’t have to move your website (yay!).